genner-lab/meta-fish-lib/README.md

 * Exhaustive - searching by species names can exclude potential hits because of changes in taxonomy, but here we search for all species synonyms, and then subsequently validate those names to provide a taxonomically up-to-date reference library.
 * Reliable - sequence data on GenBank are frequently misannotated with incorrect species names, but we have created a list of dubious quality accessions that are automatically excluded when the reference library is loaded each time.
 We use phylogenetic quality control methods to assist in screening each new GenBank version and update this list accordingly.
 * Dynamic - it's easy to update to each new GenBank release (see code [below](#bash-terminal)), and the versioning of this repository reflects the GenBank release on which it was made.
 * Quick - the final reference library can be downloaded onto your computer in just a few seconds with only two packages loaded and seven lines of R code ([below](#retrieve-latest-reference-library)).
-Generating the reference library from scratch ([below](#bash-terminal)) takes a couple of hours, with the phylogenetic quality control steps completing overnight.
+Generating this reference library from scratch ([below](#bash-terminal)) takes a couple of hours, with the phylogenetic quality control steps completing overnight.
 * Customisable - by forking or cloning the repository, custom modifications can be made, e.g. excluding particular species, making taxonomic changes, or using a completely different list of species.
 * Self contained - to recreate the reference libraries, all code and R package versions are found within in this self contained project, courtesy of [renv](https://rstudio.github.io/renv/articles/renv.html).
 This means less risk of clashing installations or broken code when packages and R versions upgrade.
 * Citable - DOIs are issued with each new GenBank release.